Church of St Thomas à Becket, Capel: External features

 In the churchyard are two chest tombs and 15 headstones, each of which has been designated as a Grade II listed building.
 One chest tomb is anonymous and dates from the 16th or 17th century.
 The inscription on the other tomb is illegible, but it is dated 1768.
 The named single headstones are to Jane and Samuel Brook, dated 1781, to Elizabeth Daniel, dating from the 17th century, to Thomas Larkin and his wife, dated 1769, to John Larkin, dated 1753, to John Millesden, dated 1758, to Elizabeth Relph, dated 1759, to Ann Town dated 1732, and to Ambrose Vineen and his wife, dated 1784.
 There are pairs of headstones to the Hubble family, dating from the middle of the 18th century, to the Kipping family dated from the 1680s, and to the Mills family from the late 18th century.
 There are also four illegible or anonymous single headstones.
+Adjacent to the churchyard is cemetery which is still in use, and the burials have been catalogued and listed for both the old and new churchyard.
+The new churchyard includes the burial of Mary Hewitt, a 27 year-old victim of the 1943 Bethnal Green Underground disaster.